kairosdb/kairosdb/src/docs/kairosdevelopment/Plugins.rst

   #.
 Create a class that implements com.google.inject.AbstractModule.
   #.
 Create a properties file that has an entry kairosdb.service.[your_service_name] that is set to the full class name of your Module.
   #.
 Install a jar containing your class files to /opt/kairosdb/lib and install the properties file into /opt/kairosdb/conf
+  #.
+If your jar has a lot of dependencies that may conflict with Kairos, specify the kairosdb.service_folder.[your_service_name]
+     in your properties file and place your jars all in the specified folder.
+Kairos will use a separate ClassLoader to load your plugin.

 ----------------------
 Plugin Loading Process